Muneerali199/sahayak-sikshak/README.md

 ## 📜 License

 This project is licensed under the MIT License.
-A `LICENSE` file will be added soon.
+See the [LICENSE](./LICENSE) file for details.

 ---